patrickwmurph/fantasy-draft-alg/README.md

 If you want to change these specifications for your specific draft or broaden the range of years to train the model see [Deployment](#local-deployment).

+**NOTE** : Players who have been drafted in 2023, or for any other reason have no player data in the past 12 years will not have their PPR projected (i.e. Bijan Robinson).

 ### Glossary :

 - **Rank** : A players relative rank based on VORP